SeriNizam/Seri/cryptography/Practical Test 20%/Practical Test 2/walkthrough.md

 ## 4️⃣ Decompile it to .pyc format

+    pyinstxtractor <file_name>
+    ls

+Next, we are going to decompile it to `.pyc` file because thesee format contain file such as bytecode

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/decompile to .pyc.png>)

 ![alt text](</Practical Test 20%25/Practical Test 2/screenshot/check extracted file.png>)